floragunncom/search-guard-docs/_content/_docs_signals/rest_api_watch_state_search.md

 order: 760
 layout: docs
 edition: community
-description: Use the Alerting for Elasticsearch Search API to search for watch state documents
+description: Use the Alerting for OpenSearch/Elasticsearch Search API to search for watch state documents
 ---

 <!--- Copyright 2020 floragunn GmbH -->